-If you’ve recently completed your first 5K and caught the running bug in the process your sure to be thinking about your next challenge!
+If you’ve recently completed your first 5K and caught the running bug in the process you are sure to be thinking about your next challenge!
 A 10K run is generally the next step up from a 5K, but it is also a great distance for beginners and experienced runners alike.
 10K events are also a fantastic way to raise money for a good cause, keep active and lose weight too.

 Despite a 10K being one of the shorter running event distances, it’s perfectly reasonable to be apprehensive about race day.
 To help you out we’ve put together our top 10 tips for training and running a 10k.